dansmyers/Simulation/Activities/3-Confidence.md

 ## For small sample sizes

-Testing soil samples from 12 sites, pH readings have mean 6.8, standard deviation 0.3.
+1. Testing soil samples from 12 sites, pH readings have mean 6.8, standard deviation 0.3.
 Calculate 99% confidence interval.

-1. How many degrees of freedom does the appropriate t distribution have?
+- How many degrees of freedom does the appropriate t distribution have?

-2. Use an online calculator to look up the appropriate critical value for this confidence interval.
+- Use an online calculator to look up the appropriate critical value for this confidence interval.

-3. Calculate the interval.
+- Calculate the interval.

+2. Repeat the light bulb problem above, but assume the sample size is 20.

 ## Code

-Use Python program to answer the following question.
+Use Python to answer the following question.

 Measuring battery life of 15 laptops shows mean 5.2 hours, standard deviation 0.8 hours.
 Find 90% confidence interval.